prabhavnegi/Express-server-jwt/README.md

  ## Required
-  User need to edit .env which contains your mongodb uri key and your secret key.
+  User need to edit .env and add your mongodb uri key and your secret key.